how-to

 • Interact with basic dApps

-Go further if you can by staking tokens and tracking rewards, providing liquidity to receive LP tokens, using lending, borrowing, and swaps, or experiencing approvals and failed transactions.
+If possible, go further by staking tokens and tracking rewards, providing liquidity and receiving LP tokens, using lending and borrowing protocols, swapping assets, and experiencing approvals or failed transactions.

-This teaches you why on chain data is messy, why timing and valuation matter, why cost basis often breaks, and why judgment is unavoidable.
+This teaches you why on-chain data is messy, why timing and valuation matter, why cost basis often breaks, and why judgement is unavoidable.

-Focus on courses that teach judgment, not definitions.
+Focus on courses that teach judgement, not just definitions.

 The goal is not certificates.
 It is defensible thinking.

-Most roles come from networks, not job boards.
+Most roles come through networks, not job boards.

 Your goal is credibility.
-Ask thoughtful questions, share anonymised learnings, and compare approaches rather than seeking certainty.
+Ask thoughtful questions, share anonymised learnings, and compare approaches rather than chasing certainty.

 Events matter if you use them correctly.